Flag of Walloon-Brabant

 The flag of Walloon Brabant symbolizes the province's historical and cultural heritage.
-It featurse a yellow lion with red claws and tongue on a black field (Leo Belgicus), and two red gallic roosters on a yellow background occupy the upper corners.
+It features a yellow lion with red claws and tongue on a black field (Leo Belgicus), and two red gallic roosters on a yellow background occupy the upper corners.

 The flag (and coat of arms) of Walloon Brabant were officially adopted on 2 January 1995.
 After the division of the former province of Brabant, which split on 1 January 1995 into Flemish- and Walloon- Brabant.